 3. Attend a concert in a park

 In summer, Aucklanders head outside, and so does the music.
-The big events are Christmas in the Park and the Starlight Symphony, both held in Auckland’s immense Domain, but other, smaller concerts are held in parks throughout the city.
+The big events is Christmas in the Park held in Auckland’s immense Domain, but other, smaller concerts are held in parks throughout the city all through summer.

 4. Have a coffee in Mission Bay